 Never operate a mower without the safety switch.
 Never run a mower when a safety switch is bypassed.
 A safety switch can save you from serious injury and you never know when you’re going to need it.

-13. Choke in the Wrong Position on a Hustler Mower
+13. Choke in the Wrong Position

 Your Hustler requires a choke to restrict airflow to allow more fuel into the combustion chamber.
 This is needed to start the engine when it is cold.